testla-project/testla-screenplay-playwright-js/README.md

 ## 📣 Your feedback matters!

 Do you find Testla useful?
-Give it a ⭐ star on GitHub!
+Give it a ⭐ star on GitHub!<br>
 Found a bug?
 Need a feature?
-Raise [an issue](https://github.com/testla-project/testla-screenplay-playwright-js/issues?state=open) or submit a pull request.
+Raise [an issue](https://github.com/testla-project/testla-screenplay-playwright-js/issues?state=open) or submit a pull request.<br>
+Want to get in direct contact with us?
+Use our [Discord Community](https://discord.gg/MDRjCH3v).